“It is a lot harder than I expected.”

 I ask her about her thoughts of living in America and how it compares to what she expected.

 “When I first arrived, everything was so beautiful, clean, and exciting.
 There is everything in America,” she said.
 “But then I found out how much it costs to live here and you have to work hard all the time.”

 She tells me she is in school to be a radiologist and drives when she is not studying or in class.
 She and her mother came to the US together.
-Soon afterwards, her mother became ill and passed.
+Soon afterward, her mother became ill and passed.
 The bright light in both her voice and eyes dims.
 I ask about her car, hoping to bring her back.

 “I was a waitress for 2-years and saved all my tip money – cash money.
-Each night I’d come home and careful stack the dollar bills with the others until I had enough to buy this car,” she said.
+Each night I’d come home and carefully stack the dollar bills with the others until I had enough to buy this car,” she said.
 The spark, reignited by pride, returns to her voice and eyes.

 She tells me about how a friend took her to a local auto auction.

 “Guess how much I paid for this car,” she said.
 She is proud.